jonasjohansson/11.igem.se/pages/wiki/project/design.md

 > Our team has [designed a delivery system](/wiki/description/) that carries temperate phages right to the site of infection.
 Once there, our molecular switch will trigger the phage to burst out of the carrier, infecting the surrounding bacteria.
 This will increase the effective dose of phages, allowing them to avoid barriers that would otherwise limit their efficiency in phage therapy.

 To understand how this system works, we will introduce the P2 phage switch, the source of our inspiration.
 For our project, we took molecular components of this switch to create our own Switch Plasmid, which will also be explained on this page.
-Due to safety restrictions, we were not allowed to use phages in the lab, which is why we had to simulate our phage using the Model Plasmid, which would help us to experimentally test our switch plasmid.
+Due to safety restrictions, we were not allowed to use phages in the lab, which is why we had to simulate our phage using the Model Plasmid, which would help us to experimentally test our Switch Plasmid.
 The **Switch Plasmid** will be activated when there is inflammation, so we will also briefly explain our **Sensing System**.

 ## The P2 Switch